rMi99/pdf-cracker/README.md

 ### `crackBruteForce(pdfFilePath, minLength, maxLength, charset)`

-* `pdfFilePath` — Path to the encrypted PDF file
+* `pdfFilePath` — Path to encrypted PDF file
-* `minLength` — Minimum password length to try
+* `minLength` — Minimum password length to try (number)
-* `maxLength` — Maximum password length to try
+* `maxLength` — Maximum password length to try (number)
 * `charset` — String of characters to use for brute forcing

-Returns a Promise that resolves with the found password or rejects if not found.
+Returns a Promise resolving to the found password string or rejects if not found.

 ---

 ### `crackDictionary(pdfFilePath, wordlistFile)`

-* `pdfFilePath` — Path to the encrypted PDF file
+* `pdfFilePath` — Path to encrypted PDF file
-* `wordlistFile` — Path to the dictionary wordlist file
+* `wordlistFile` — Path to dictionary wordlist file

-Returns a Promise that resolves with the found password or rejects if not found.
+Returns a Promise resolving to the found password or rejects if not found.

 ---

 ### `resumeCrack(stateFile)`

-* `stateFile` — Path to the saved state file to resume cracking
+* `stateFile` — Path to saved state file to resume cracking

-Returns a Promise that resolves with the found password or rejects if not found.
+Returns a Promise resolving to the found password or rejects if not found.

 ---